Water Runs Dry

-"Water Runs Dry" is a 1995 single by Boyz II Men for the Motown label, written and produced by Babyface.
-The single, the fourth released from the album II, reached number two in the United States and number four in the Canada.
+"Water Runs Dry" is a song by American vocal harmony group Boyz II Men, written and produced by Babyface.
+The single was released in April 1995 by Motown as the fourth single from their third album, II (1994), reaching number two on the US Billboard Hot 100 and number four in Canada.
 It also contains a version of the group's previous number one hit from the same album, "I'll Make Love to You".
 A Spanish version, "No dejemos que muera el amor", was also recorded and peaked at number 10 on the US Latin Pop Airplay chart.

+Critical reception

+Pan-European magazine Music & Media wrote, "This may be another ballad—and one with great harmonies—but it is not as sugary as its forerunners.
+Besides, there's more of a beat behind it, and a delightfully lazy wah guitar."

 Music video

-In a 2019 interview with the Grammys, Nathan Morris said the music video was one of his two favorites out of all the videos the group had ever made.
+In a 2019 interview with the Recording Academy, Boyz II Men member Nathan Morris said the music video was one of his two favorites out of all the videos the group had ever made.
 Directed by Wayne Isham, it was filmed at White Sands National Park in New Mexico.

 Synopsis

 The music video features a woman (played by Tyra Banks) walking through a desert setting and holding a glass ball.
 The camera zooms in on the ball to reveal an aerial view, from a helicopter, of Boyz II Men standing atop a sand dune inside the ball.
 Shots of a string orchestra and guitarist playing along are interspersed throughout as the group sings the song.
 Clips of both the woman and the group walking and running across the dunes are also shown.
 Some scenes feature a rippling effect that mimics water.
-The video ends with the woman holding the glass ball once again and the camera panning out to show her watching the group walk away inside it.
+The video ends with the woman holding the glass ball once again and the camera zooming out to show her watching the group walk away inside it.